pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

 <function>pycom.pulses_get(pin, timeout)</function>

 Return a list of pulses at pin.
 The methods scans for transitions at pin and returns a list of tuples, each telling the pin value and the duration in microseconds of that value.  pin is a pin object, which must have set to INP or OPEN_DRAIN mode.
-The scan stops if not transitions occurs within timeout microseconds.
+The scan stops if not transitions occurs within timeout milliseconds.
 Example:
 ```
 # get the raw data from a DHT11/DHT22/AM2302 sensor